SDXorg/pysd/docs/advanced_usage.rst

    The changes done with *params* arguments are not ported to the new model (*model2*) object that you initialize with *final_state.pic*.
 If you want to keep them, you need to call run with the same *params* values as in the original model (*model1*).

 .. warning::
-  Exported data is saved and loaded using `pickle <https://docs.python.org/3/library/pickle.html>`_, this data can be not compatible with future versions of
+  Exported data is saved and loaded using `pickle <https://docs.python.org/3/library/pickle.html>`_, this data can be incompatible with future versions of
   *PySD* or *xarray*.
 In order to prevent data losses save always the source code.